 Area 4: TC Electives (at least 15 credits)

 To fulfill the TC breadth requirement, Ed.M. students must take at least 6 points of courses that are at TC but outside of the International and Comparative Education program.
-Courses offered by other programs within the ITS department (anthropology) can also count as TC breadth electives if they are outside of the student’s concentration.
+Courses offered by other programs within the ITS Department (anthropology) can also count as TC breadth electives if they are outside of the student’s concentration.

-Other elective courses can be taken outside of the ITS department or transferred from other schools.
+Other elective courses can be taken outside of the ITS Department or transferred from other schools.

-A maximum of 30 credits may be transferred from other recognized institutions.
+A maximum of 30 credits may be transferred from other accredited institutions.
 Only graduate courses which have been (1) completed with grades of B or higher, (2) submitted on an official transcript from a regionally accredited institution, (3) granted/assigned graduate credit on the transcript of that institution, and (4) completed prior to enrollment at Teachers College may be considered for transfer credit.
 Transfer credit is awarded at the discretion of the faculty advisor and according to College policy.
 After registering for the first semester, students should obtain and fill out an Advanced Standing Review (ASR) application from the Office of the Registrar and return it to the Office of the Registrar.
 Transcripts will be evaluated and sent to the International and Comparative Education Program Assistant, who will then contact the student with further instructions.
 The entire process can take several months.